Type 2 Diabetes

 - Obesity is a major risk factor for developing type 2 diabetes, even without family history of diabetes.
 In some populations, even a modest weight gain of 20 lbs can result in type 2 diabetes.

-Goals of treatment at the Rady Children’s Diabetes Clinic:
+Goals of treatment at the Rady Children’s Diabetes Clinic are to:

 1. Maintain blood glucose levels (and A1c) as close to normal, while avoiding low blood glucose levels (hypoglycemia).
 This requires frequent blood sugar checks, at least 4 times daily in patients on insulin, before meals and at bedtime.
 Better control of blood sugar levels results in less long-term complication and slower progression of complications, should they develop.
 Hemoglobin A1c is a blood test done from a finger stick every 3 months, which measures the average blood glucose levels over that time, and helps guide therapy and home blood glucose monitoring.
 Continuous glucose monitoring is now also available,

-2. Diabetes to revolve around a child’s life, and not visa versa.
+2. Have diabetes revolve around a child’s life, not visa versa.
 Towards that goal, a qualified and experienced diabetes team is available to constantly tailor the treatment plan (insulin regimen and diet) to the individual’s needs.
 These revolve around the daily schedule, meals, and family needs.
 To address these issues, our team includes certified diabetes educators, nurses, dietitian, social worker and physicians giving 24-7 coverage.
 Good communication and education are key to good outcomes.

 3. Promote healthy weight and diet.
 This is important in controlling blood pressures and lipid levels such as cholesterol and triglycerides.
-Preventing further weight gain or advocating moderate weight loss in obese patients with type 2 diabetes often helps control blood sugars, and prevents other complications associated with obesity.
+Preventing further weight gain or achieving moderate weight loss in obese patients with type 2 diabetes often helps control blood sugars and prevents other complications associated with obesity.

-- Height and weight to monitor growth.
-Growth can be affected by diabetes or conditions associated with diabetes: abnormal thyroid or adrenal glands, or celiac disease,
+- Check height and weight to monitor growth.
+Growth can be affected by diabetes or conditions associated with diabetes: abnormal thyroid or adrenal glands, or celiac disease.

-- Blood pressure checks at each visit.
-Hypertension is particularly harmful in diabetes, and advances other complications more rapidly.
+- Check blood pressure at each visit.
+Hypertension is particularly harmful in diabetes and advances other complications more rapidly.

 - Monitor the thyroid gland on exam and yearly thyroid blood tests.

-- Ensure dilated eye examination done yearly after 5 years duration or as needed.
-This is to monitor for diabetes damage to the small blood vessels at the back of the eye, which can lead to blindness if left untreated,
+- Perform dilated eye examination — done yearly after 5 years duration or as needed.
+This is to monitor for diabetes damage to the small blood vessels at the back of the eye, which can lead to blindness if left untreated.

-- Ensure good foot care and sensation, building good habits for adulthood.
-Preventing ingrown toenails and infections,
+- Ensure good foot care and sensation.
+Along with building good habits for adulthood, this helps prevent ingrown toenails and infections.

 - Monitor lipid levels (cholesterol, LDL, HDL and triglycerides), especially in type 2 diabetes, and treat as needed.
-This is crucial since abnormal lipids results in earlier heart disease and infarcts.
+This is crucial since abnormal lipids results in earlier heart disease and infarctions.